» PEER / CARES Events / Programs

 American Red Cross Blood Drives

 The Department of PEER and Health Education has been coordinating and hosting campus American Red Cross Blood Drives since the '90s.
 There are four (4) drives scheduled for the 2024-2025 academic year.
-Dates for drives is taking place November 14th, February 13th, April 17th.
+Dates for drives are taking place on February 13th and April 17th.
 Contact Dr. Dani Smith for more information or make an appointment online at redcrossblood.org using code CU.
+Many thanks to our American Red Cross Club and Disciples on Campus for providing volunteers on the day of our drives.